OpenInternet/System_Administrator_Guide_Text/en/best_practices/physical_security/index.md

 to break into the system, using the console.
 In fact, this is an essential feature to break into the system when the superuser password is lost.
-Secure your console from someone who can keep guessing the superuser password at the console:
+Secure your console from someone who can keep guessing the superuser password at the console, as recommended in SANS Institute's guide [^systemconsole] on System Administration Security Practices:

 -   Do not leave console logged in at any point of time, if you are away; make a practice to log-out every time after completing your